mglantz/advanced-networking-workshop/labs/lab-2/README.md

 Above we can see what switch configuration we will start working with.
 It represents a commonality in most networks, which is that some configuration is static across devices and some varies across devices.
 In our example, the VLAN configuration is the same across our two leaf switches, while the Ethernet interface configuration is differs more between the two.
 As we review different approaches to applying configuration, you will find that some methods works better for different types of configuration (static vs unique).

-In general you have four different main approaches you can select from when applying configuration to network devices:
+In general you have three different main approaches you can select from when applying configuration to network devices:
 1. Using the command module to send litteral cli commands (not recommended if it can be avoided).
 2. Using Ansible specific modules to manage specific tasks such as VLAN configuration, interface configuration, etc.
 3. Using a config module, to push specific static lines of configuration or dynamic lines of configuration using Ansible templating.